loopbackio/loopback.io/pages/en/lb3/Managing-users.md

 ## Security considerations

-When user's account is compromised, for example when their password is leaked, or the attacker gains access to their email account, the user need means for recovering from the situation and preventing the attacker from continued use of the services under the attacked user's name.
+When a user's account is compromised (for example their password is leaked or the attacker gains access to their email account), the app needs to be able to prevent continued use of the hijacked account.

-To address this case, LoopBack invalidates access tokens (logs out sessions) when a change of password or email was detected.
+To address this case, LoopBack invalidates access tokens (logs out sessions) when a change of password or email is detected.
 The access token used to request the change (the current session) is preserved.

 {% include important.html content="